Building a Likes API With Google Cloud Functions

 The API is reasonably straightforward if you think roughly how the user interacts with a like button.
 Let’s break this down into user stories.

-1. As an anonymous user, I want to see the total likes count next to the likes button.
+1. As an anonymous user, I want to see the total likes count next to the like button.

-2. As an anonymous user, when I click the likes button, it should increment the count by one.
+2. As an anonymous user, when I click the like button, it should increment the count by one.

 Building the Cloud Function

-Lets first start with some of the boilerplate.
+Let’s first start with some boilerplate.
 We’ll create a new directory and create an index file which can house our function.
-In the root folder of this project run the following commands:
+In the root folder of this project, run the following commands:

 mkdir -p functions/likes && `# Create a new directory called functions/likes` \